DPlayer234/houston-tools/README.md

 token = "..."

 [bot]
-# optional. when not present, disables the Azur Lane module.
-# relative or absolute path to the data produced by the Azur Lane Data Collector.
-azur_lane_data = "azur_lane_data"

 # optional. defaults to 0xDDA0DD
 # sets the color used for most embeds.
 embed_color = 0xDDA0DD